 Getting a haircut in a shop in a mall in Medellín will be more expensive than the small barber shops or hairdresser shops (peluquerías) found on streets throughout the city.

 I frequently eat out for lunch and there are several “menú del día” lunch specials at small restaurants in Sabaneta that range in price from 8,000 to 10,000 pesos.
 The menú del día normally includes a soup or salad, a main course of meat, chicken or fish plus sides of rice and/or potatoes and a drink.

 I frequently also eat inexpensive street food – empanadas, hot dogs, palitos de queso, salpicon, guarapo, cut fruit, kettle corn, caramelized peanuts, churros and ice cream.
 There is a huge variety found in the city that normally doesn’t cost much.

 The Bottom Line: Surprisingly Cheap Things in Medellín

 Based on my over eight years experience living in Medellín, you can easily find many surprisingly cheap things in Medellín that are cheaper than in the U.S.

 These surprisingly cheap things in Medellín have become even cheaper over the past several years in terms of U.S. dollars, due to the exchange rate.
 Back in February 2013, the exchange rate was below 1,800 Colombian pesos to the USD.
-And the exchange rate is now 3,214 pesos to the USD.
+And the exchange rate is now about 3,400 pesos to the USD in November 2019.